Luke-Jacobs/luke-jacobs.github.io/tutorials/hangman/intro.md

   - Assignment
 3. Conditionals

-# Description
+# Procedure

-Have the program generate a random word.
-Print as many blanks as letters in the word.
-Ask the user for a guess.
-Determine if the guess is correct or invalid.
-If the guess is correct, update the displayed word.
-If the guess is wrong, decrease the amount of "lives" that the user has.
-Continue until the user has lost or guessed the whole word.
+1. Have the program generate a random word.
+2. Print as many blanks as letters in the word.
+3. Ask the user for a guess.
+4. Determine if the guess is correct or invalid.
+5. If the guess is correct, update the displayed word.
+6. If the guess is wrong, decrease the amount of "lives" that the user has.
+7. Continue until the user has lost or guessed the whole word.